List of Heroes characters: Daniel Pine

 Daniel Pine, portrayed by Franc Ross, is a Vietnam veteran with the ability to transform parts of his body into metal.
 He is introduced in "Villains", being captured by Agent Thompson and Meredith Gordon as the latter's first assignment in the Company.
 He is placed in Level 5, but escapes when Elle Bishop accidentally sets all the Level 5 prisoners free.
 From there, he returns to his old home, and ends up killing his ex-wife.
 He is then recaptured by Meredith and Noah Bennet.

 Baron Samedi

 Baron Samedi, portrayed by Demetrius Grosse, is a powerful warlord in the jungles of Haiti, and is the half-brother of the Haitian.
 He possesses impenetrable skin, which grants him a degree of invulnerability from trauma such as fire, knives, and bullets.
 He shares a name with a loa.

 Scott

 Scott, portrayed by Chad Faust, is a Marine recruited by the Pinehearst Company.
 Wanting to be more than human so that he can make up for his fellow Marines that died, he is the first person to try the newly perfected formula, which grants him the ability of enhanced strength.
-However, as he is about to stop Flint Gordon and Peter Petrelli from destroying the lab and the formula in "Dual", his neck is snapped by Knox.
+As he is about to stop Flint Gordon and Peter Petrelli from destroying the lab and the formula in "Dual", his neck is snapped by Knox.